wesleydcm/wesleydcm/README.md

 💻 I'm a full-stack web developer and student of applied artificial intelligence.
 Passionate about solving problems through code.

-📚 I seek to constantly learn and evolve, I am interested in the advancement of software in sync with the progress of computational capacity.
+📚 I'm always eager to learn and grow, keen on the progression of software alongside the evolution of computational capabilities.
+Moreover, I have a particular interest in exploring AI solutions for various societal contexts, aiming to apply these technologies to solve problems and enhance people's lives.

 <!--
 <details>